justinwiley/decimate/README.md

 # Decimate

-Discipline your file-system by selectively securely deleting some of it's precious files or directories.
+Discipline your file system by securely delete some of its precious files or directories using shred.

 ### Notable features: